SStug/myOWN-CS/README.md

-# myOWN-MTA
+# myOWN-language
-some kind of simple scripts and huge packages for GTA:SA modification
+some kind of simple scripts and huge packages for GTA:SA modification (MTA:SA and SAMP), Counter Strike 1.6, sometimes HTML/CSS and JS

-MULTI THEFT AUTO: SAN ANDREAS:
-1. myOWN-MTA (package for Freeroam server): ..